AIEGIS Privacy Policy

 1. Observe.
 The extension's content script monkey-patches window.fetch + XMLHttpRequest.
 When the user submits a prompt to ChatGPT / Claude / Gemini / Copilot, the extension reads the prompt body client-side, in-browser.
 No data has left the machine yet.

-3. Check policy.
-The redacted prompt is sent to the customer's local policy engine (the AiEGIS daemon's /api/protect endpoint on localhost).
+2. Check policy.
+The prompt is evaluated by the customer's local policy engine (the aiegis daemon's /api/protect endpoint on localhost).
 The customer configures the policy.

 What this means in practice: